How to Make $1,000 a Month in Dividends

 Realistically, you don’t necessarily need $400K to earn $12,000 a year (hence $1,000 a month) in dividends.

-My portfolio has been floating around $300K at the time of this post and is yielding a bit over 4.2% (amounting to $12,595 in yearly dividend income).
+My portfolio was floating around $300K at the time of this post and is yielding a bit over 4.2% (amounting to $12,595 in yearly dividend income).

 While there is no strict range, in the present market, at minimum you will likely need to invest $300K to $400K to earn $1,000 in dividends a month in a healthily diversified portfolio.
 It could be more or could be less.